Selected Passages from Hungarian-Ottoman Wars

 https://www.hungarianottomanwars.com/essays/king-matthias-at-boroszlo-wroclaw-breslau/

-Yet, they had owned it until 1486, then the lands and the castle went to the greatest upstart of the age, to the Szapolyai family.
+Yet, they had owned it until 1486, then the lands and the castle went to the greatest upstart of the age, the Szapolyai family.
 After the defeat he received at Tokaj Castle in 1527, King Szapolyai János took shelter in Barkó Castle before fleeing to Transylvania.
 His rival, the victorious King Ferdinand took the area’s castles.
 As the Drugeth family pledged fealty to him, he gave them back Barkó Castle.
-The situation was difficult because the strategically so important town of Kassa (Kosice, Kaschau) was in the hand of King Szapolyai and later in his queen’s, Isabella, between 1536 – 1551 so the landlords in the area were always switching sides, depending on which monarch was stronger momentarily.
-It was in the hand of the Drugeths in 1558 again but the Imperials destroyed the castle.

-Later it was rebuilt, and the Kende family became its owner who was related to the Drugeths.
+Later it was rebuilt, and the Kende family became its owner which was related to the Drugeths.
 Barkó Castle had never been a too significant fort in the Middle Ages and it has always remained a center of its landlord’s administration.
 As it was rather far from the bloody battlefields of the Ottoman Occupied Lands, it had no such bastions which were updated to 16th-century warfare.

 According to a chronicle from 1567, the elected King János Zsigmond (the son of King Szapolyai), lord of Transylvania besieged and burned the castle of the Drugeth family.
 The campaigns of the Transylvanian princes led via Barkó Castle during the 17th century.
 The place belonged to Drugeth Bálint of Homonna, Chief Comes of Zemplén County in 1605.
 (He was the one who had been appointed as the next Prince of Transylvania in the Last Will of Prince Bocskai István but the noble estates of Transylvania rejected him.)

 The army of Prince Bethlen Gábor (1619 – 1623) was going through the area and Drugeth György was hiring Polish and Cossack troops to attack them.
 The final destruction of Barkó Castle took place on March 1644 when the army of Prince Rákóczi I György besieged and took it, exploding the fortifications and its buildings.
-Fortunately, only the roofs suffered great damage, the walls and buildings can be seen in two-story-high.
+Fortunately, only the roofs suffered great damage, the walls and buildings can be seen as two-story-high.
 Its destruction could not have been fully done because the Polish King Sobieski rested in the castle on his way home from Vienna in 1683.
-According to the latest data, there has been going on a magnificent reconstruction work which deserves our admiration and respect.

 Here you can see a nice aerial video of the castle: https://www.youtube.com/watch?v=hfDaLNobVM0